lucasuf/ecommerce-auto/README.md

 ## 1. Description
 This project aims to create an api for manage and visualizing orders and batches of orders.
 For that, some actions were implemented.
 The following sections will cover requirements, additional stuff, stack used on the project, how to run, API usage guide and a small explanation of how we can handle some impprovements on the platform.

+**You can also check a video of me executing the actions and exploring the project in this [link](https://drive.google.com/open?id=1YkpeZTt5gng1CYc1ga1_LqQb8nXKt7pe)!!**

 ## 2. Project Requirements
 Actions implemented:
 - [x] Create a new order